 Pea fritters are small cakes or patties made from peas, a few flavourings and binding agents.

-We make them by whizzing fresh or frozen peas with flour, eggs and spices to form a thick batter.
-The batter is then spooned into a shallow frying pan and shaped into round, flat cakes.
+We make these by blending lightly cooked peas with eggs and spring onions, then combining them with flour, cheese and herbs to create a thick batter.
+The batter is spooned into a shallow frying pan and shaped into round, flat cakes.

-They're fried until crispy and light golden brown in colour.
+They're fried until they achieve a crispy and light golden brown colour.
+Easy PEA-sy!

 What's to love about these pea fritters